 Automatic Irrigation Systems:

-A typical an irrigation system can use anywhere between 500-3,000 gallons of water each time it waters the yard.
-This is a large range, due to several variables, including size of yard, depth & type of soil, water pressure, type of sprinkler heads, lenght of runtimes, frequency of irrigation.
+A typical irrigation system can use anywhere between 500-3,000 gallons of water each time it waters the yard.
+This is a large range, due to several variables, including size of yard, depth & type of soil, water pressure, type of sprinkler heads, and length of runtimes (to name a few!).
 Each yard is different and it's difficult to provide a one size fits all answer for how much water it takes to water your yard.

-Water Conservation Specialist Jessica Woods shows how to program a sprinkler system to water twice during the night for shorter periods to prevent run-off, save water and have a beautiful lawn.
+Water Conservation Coordinator Jessica Woods shows how to program a sprinkler system to water twice during the night for shorter periods to prevent run-off, save water and have a beautiful lawn.

 Turn irrigation systems off when it is raining (and prior to a rain event) and leave off several days after a significant (more than 1/2") rain event.